 There are two University examinations for PPE: the Preliminary Examination ('Prelims'), normally taken at the end of your first year; and the Final Honour School ('Finals'), normally taken at the end of your third year.
 Prelims consist of three subjects, Finals of eight.
-The structure, types and weighting of assessments are set out in the Examination Regulations.
+The structure, types and weighting of assessments are set out in the Examination Regulations and the Examination Conventions.